Chadds Ford couple says they were racially profiled during traffic stop

 Mr. Gillespie said, "I have a nephew who is a police officer in New Jersey.
 We have friends who are police officers for the State of New Jersey, so we have a lot of respect for what they do and the difficulty of their job, but just like anything else, they need to be properly trained."

-We left several voice messages with a number of state police spokespeople and sent several emails, but have not heard at the time of this broadcast.
+We left several voice messages with a number of state police spokespeople and sent several emails, but have not heard back.

 Chadds Ford couple says they were racially profiled during traffic stop